dawnlunacy/fitlit-starter-kit/README.md

 * Follow the specification below to make a working application
 * Implement ES6 classes that communicate to each other as needed
 * Write modular, reusable code that follows SRP (Single Responsibility Principle)
-* mplement a robust testing suite using TDD
+* Implement a robust testing suite using TDD
 * Use object and array prototype methods to perform data manipulation
 * Display information on the page while maintaining ability to test class properties and methods
 * Create a data dashboard that is easy to use and displays information in a clear way